17 THINGS AS A FELON I WOULD PASS ALONG TO MY SON THAT EVERY YOUNG MAN SHOULD KNOW

 Things happen in life.
 Be flexible and it may grow on you.
 Maybe it doesn’t.
 There’s nothing wrong in not having everything mapped out yet.
 I fell in love with many different industries both before and after I was a convicted felon.

 I was a real estate investor who negotiated with the banks.
 I made great money, but I pooped on that career.
-Then I wanted to own a health club after working a minimum wage job there.
+Then I wanted to own a health club after working a minimum-wage job there.
 I could’ve made money, but I lost interest.
 Then I wanted to own a vitamin company.
 Then a mattress store.
 And on and on.

 Bonus Tip: Learn about computers, and more specifically, How to Make Money Online.

-You’re at a supreme advantage in this world when understanding technology, then using it to your benefit.
-It’s something your parents didn’t understand, and were intimidated to learn.
+You’re at a supreme advantage in this world when understanding technology, and then using it to your benefit.
+It’s something your parents didn’t understand and were intimidated to learn.
 Nowadays the internet makes many people money through online businesses.
 It’s truly a blessing, as it does not discriminate to your background, race, or gender.

 5) Find a physical outlet.

 You can lift weights.
 You can run.
-Hell, you can even join a dodge ball league.
+Hell, you can even join a dodgeball league.
 It does not matter.
 What matters is that you need to find a way to physically drain and rid the body of the excess energy and stress it builds up every day, so it is not to be carried over.
-Otherwise, you will have a shorter than expected life, as well as perhaps one riddled with ailments.
+Otherwise, you will have a shorter-than-expected life, as well as perhaps one riddled with ailments.

 My father was a brilliant man.
 He never exercised a day in his life though.
 Old school mentality.
 Years of drinking, smoking, and physical inactivity while overcoming the stressors of life had taken its toll on his body.